Portland is an interesting cornucopia of beautiful nature, progressive culture, friendly people and delightful cuisine.

-During this tour, we visited a microbrewery, a winery restaurant, a food truck and a creamery.
+During this tour, we visited a microbrewery, a winery restaurant, a food truck, and a creamery.
 Along the way, we learned about the various Portland neighborhood and their history.

 Angie our guide was a wealth of information.
 She drove us around in her comfortable minivan to cover more of the city.

 Our first stop was at the “South Park Seafood” where to tried cold smoked trout.
 I never knew you can eat cold fish, but we did and it was very good.
-The place has an oyster bar with fresh and ever-changing selection of oysters and clams.
+The place has an oyster bar with a fresh and ever-changing selection of oysters and clams.

 At the Ecliptic Brewery, we enjoyed a plate of delicious snacks and a few beers to taste.
 My favorites were the beets with sharp white cheddar and the porter beer.
 The décor was out of this world.

 Interesting Facts: Portland is also well known for its microbreweries.
 The abundance of Hop, Barley and fresh water nearby makes for ideal conditions to make this the beer capital of the World.

 Angie then took us to a food truck pod to try new cuisine.
 The Viking Soul Food offers Norwegian comfort food.
 Their specialty is a potato-based Crepe called “Lefse”.
 I picked the smoked Salmon wrap and it was very light and tasty.
 The portions were large, so I saved half for later.

 We ended our foodie trip in the “Ruby Jewel Ice Cream Sandwiches”.
 A great way to end the day.